-- (5) To the extent feasible, the commission shall-allocate funds approve projects for funding from the Broadband-Infrastructure Grant Public Housing Account in a manner that reflects the statewide distribution of-those publicly supported housing communities. - (6) In reviewing a project application under this subdivision, the commission shall consider the availability of other funding sources for that project, any financial contribution from the broadband service provider to the project, the availability of any other public or private broadband adoption or deployment program, including tax credits and other incentives, and whether the applicant has sought funding from, or participated in, any reasonably available program.
+(5) To the extent feasible, the commission shall approve projects for funding from the Broadband Public Housing Account in a manner that reflects the statewide distribution of publicly supported communities.

+(6) In reviewing a project application under this subdivision, the commission shall consider the availability of other funding sources for that project, any financial contribution from the broadband service provider to the project, the availability of any other public or private broadband adoption or deployment program, including tax credits and other incentives, and whether the applicant has sought funding from, or participated in, any reasonably available program.
 The commission may require an applicant to provide match funding, and shall not deny funding for a project solely because the applicant is receiving funding from another source.